tranglq/vietstacker.github.io/_posts/2018-05-10-K8s-Tiller-Proxy.md

 **curl 10.3.65.16:9855/tiller/v2/releases/test-release/json -X POST -d '{ "chart_url":"stable/zetcd", "namespace":"tiller"}'**

-The reponse is back in the Pic 2 as below:
+When i send another request to Swift to GET all the releases within "tiller" namespace, the is back in the Pic 2 as below:

 ![image2](../pictures/swift-api.png)